nicklockwood/FXPageControl/README.txt

 Purpose
 --------------

-CustomPageControl is a replacement for Apple's UIPageControl that replicates all the functionality of the standard control, but adds the ability to edit the dot colour, size and spacing.
+CustomPageControl is a drop-in replacement for Apple's UIPageControl that replicates all the functionality of the standard control, but adds the ability to edit the dot colour, size and spacing.

 Installation
 --------------

 Just drag the CustomPageControl.m and .h files into your project.
-In Interface Builder, add a new view to your window.
-Set the size to approximately 320 x 36 pixels and set the class to CustomPageControl.
+In Interface Builder add a new view to your window.
+Set the size to approximately 320 x 36 pixels and set the class to CustomPageControl (you can also create the control programmatically in using [[alloc] initWithRect:CGRectMake(0,0,320,36)]).

 You can now wire up the CustomPageControl in exactly the same way as a standard UIPageControl, as described in Apple's documentation.